yunji-seo/yunji-seo.github.io/_projects/7_project.md

 - __East–west movement (Euljiro–Chungmuro axis)__ is significantly stronger than
 - __North–south movement (Jongmyo–Sewoon–Chungmuro axis)__.

-In central Jongno–Jung-gu, north–south flows are 40% lower than east–west flows, and much of the north–south volume is attributable to Sejong-daero—meaning Sewoon’s expected user base was overestimated.
+In central Jongno–Jung-gu, north–south flows are 40% lower than east–west flows, and much of the north–south volume is attributable to Sejong-daero, meaning Sewoon’s expected user base was overestimated.

 Actual pedestrian counts collected from October to March also showed usage at __only 5–17% of the city’s 2017 projections.__